December 27th, 2021 (Updated January 12th, 2022)

 Bottom: Me, Chris, Joaquin, and Carter

 But of course, college can’t be all that easy.
 I soon realized my second biggest fear was becoming a reality: sleep.
-For those who don’t know me, I am a terrible sleeper; I wake up from the quietest of sounds or the slightest speck of light.
+For those who don’t know me, I am a very light sleeper; I wake up from the quietest of sounds or the slightest speck of light.
 So obviously, living in a dorm is probably one of the worst things for me.
-I had purposely picked a single room for this reason (and thank God I did; I have heard the nightmare stories of other people with a roommate) and had hoped that it would allow me to control the room how I wanted — the temperature, the noise, and light, the time I went to sleep, etc. However, I soon realized that I would be unable to fully control any of these things.
+I had purposely picked a single room for this reason and had hoped that it would allow me to control the room how I wanted — the temperature, the noise, and light, the time I went to sleep, etc. However, I soon realized that I would be unable to fully control any of these things.

 The first came with some weird tones and vibrations I began hearing from one of the double rooms next to mine.
 It didn’t take long to realize that one of the occupants owned an electric guitar (and that the walls in Mews Hall were incredibly thin).
 He played his instrument past 10:30 PM, which was when I wanted to go to sleep, so I tried to fall asleep.
 It was impossible.
 Not only did I hear those loud noises but the room also vibrated from them.
 I know I could have asked him to stop playing during quiet hours (which start at 11 PM), but I didn’t want to be rude.
 I also have a sound machine, but it barely helped.
 So I stayed up through this little night music till around midnight.